-Making sure that your subject is entertained means that they’ll be happy and comfortable.
-This always means you have more opportunities to capture natural candid moments.
+Make sure your subject is entertained.
+The child needs to be happy and comfortable.
+This always means you have more opportunities to capture natural, candid moments.

 Sure, parents will want a few photos with traditional poses.
-But the candid moment’s in between poses are going to matter most.
+But the candid moments between poses are going to matter most.
 Those will be the ones that reflect their personality the most.

 This is where your choice of lens and camera can be important.
 There is no best lens for child photography, but a versatile lens such as the Canon 24-70mm would work well.

-This is down to being able to change focal lengths at the drop of the hat.
+This is down to being able to change focal lengths at the drop of a hat.
 You don’t want to change prime lenses when the kids are running around.
-Make sure you have the right camera settings and wait for the right moment.
+Make sure you have the proper camera settings and wait for the right moment.

 The same goes for the camera choice.
 There is no best camera for child photography.
 Yet, one that can take many shots per second will help you when the kids are running around.

-If you’re done making photos that are standing, have the child sit on a low ledge somewhere or on a set of steps.
+If you’re done taking photos where the child is standing, have the child sit on a low ledge or a set of steps.

-If most of your shots are of low key activities, ask the child to run towards the camera or jump super high.
+If most of your shots are low-key activities, ask the child to run towards the camera or jump super high.